Energy-resolved spin correlation measurements: Decoding transverse spin dynamics in weakly interacting Fermi gases: Abstract

 \section{Abstract}

-We study transverse spin dynamics on a microscopic level by measuring energy-resolved spin correlations in a weakly-interacting Fermi gas.
+We study transverse spin dynamics on a microscopic level by measuring energy-resolved spin correlations in weakly interacting Fermi gases (WIFGs).
 The trapped cloud behaves as a many-body spin-lattice in energy space with effective long-range interactions, simulating a collective Heisenberg model.
 We observe the flow of correlations in energy space in this quasi-continuous system, revealing the connection between the evolution of the magnetization and the localization or spread of correlations.
-This work highlights energy-space correlation as a new observable in quantum phase transition studies, decoding system features that are hidden in macroscopic measurements.
+This work highlights energy-space correlation as a new observable in quantum phase transition studies of WIFGs, decoding system features that are hidden in macroscopic measurements.

 Collective spin dynamics plays a central role in spin-lattice models, such as Heisenberg models of quantum magnetism~\cite{QmMagnetism}, Anderson pseudo-spin models of superconductivity~\cite{AndersonPseudoSpin}, and Richardson-Gaudin models of pairing~\cite{RevModPhysRG}.
 These models have been simulated in discrete systems, including ion traps~\cite{MonroeCorrelProp,ZollerBlattTunableRange,ReyNatPhys2017}, quantum gas microscopes~\cite{QmGasMicroFermi2015}, and cavity-QED experiments~\cite{CavityQEDSmith2016}, which achieve single-site resolution.
-In contrast, a weakly interacting Fermi gas provides a powerful many-body platform for realizing spin lattice models in a quasi-continuous system.
-In the nearly collisionless regime, the energy states of the individual atoms are preserved over experimental time scales, creating a long-lived synthetic lattice~\cite{synthLattice} in energy space that simulates a collective Heisenberg Hamiltonian with tunable long-range interactions~\cite{DuSpinSeg2,LewensteinDynLongRange,SaeedPRASpinECorrel,Piechon,MuellerWeaklyInt,LaloeSpinReph, ThywissenDynamicalPhases,KollerReySpinDep}.
+In contrast, WIFGs provide a powerful many-body platform for realizing spin lattice models in a quasi-continuous system.
+In the nearly collisionless regime, the energy states of the individual atoms are preserved over experimental time scales, creating a long-lived synthetic lattice~\cite{synthLattice} in energy space that is not achievable in strongly interacting regime.
+This energy lattice simulates collective Heisenberg Hamiltonians with tunable long-range interactions~\cite{DuSpinSeg2,LewensteinDynLongRange,SaeedPRASpinECorrel,Piechon,MuellerWeaklyInt,LaloeSpinReph, ThywissenDynamicalPhases,KollerReySpinDep} and adjustable anisotropy \cite{WallEngineerH}.